shysaur/dmg-badapple-av/README.md

   The code of this version is much less messy and it could be integrated in a game with relative ease.
 The latest version intentionally doesn't save CPU register state in interrupts, so the main thread is off limits.

+- `no_snd` doesn't have any sound playback facilities.

 - `sampled_snd_4bit` is an experimental version that uses the wave channel (channel 3) for sound playback.
 However it doesn't work very well.